 3. Production Phase

-Now that all the planning and pre-production is complete it’s time to have some fun and bring the story to life!
+Now that all the planning and pre-production are complete it’s time to have some fun and bring the story to life!
 The production phase is where we capture all of the footage and record interviews and voice-overs for your video.

 1. Filming /Shoot days